magento/magento2/phpserver/README.md

 PHP has had a <a href="https://secure.php.net/manual/en/features.commandline.webserver.php" target="_blank">built-in web sever</a> since version 5.4.

 PHP's web server provides a router script for use with server rewrites.
-Magento, like many other applications and frameworks, requires server rewrites.The router script either:
+Magento, like many other applications and frameworks, requires server rewrites.
+The router script either:
 - The web server executes the requested PHP script using a server-side include
 - Returns `false`, which means the web server returns the file using file system lookup